Third Anglo-Maratha War: Growing British power

-While the Marathas were fighting the Mughals in the early 18th century, the British held small trading posts in Mumbai, Madras and Calcutta.
+While the Marathas were fighting the Mughals in the early 18th century, the British held small trading posts in Bombay, Madras, and Calcutta.
 The British fortified the naval post of Mumbai after they saw the Marathas defeat the Portuguese at neighbouring Vasai in May 1739.
 In an effort to keep the Marathas out of Mumbai, the British sent envoys to negotiate a treaty.
 The envoys were successful, and a treaty was signed on 12 July 1739 that gave the British East India Company rights to free trade in Maratha territory.
 In the south, the Nizam of Hyderabad had enlisted the support of the French for his war against the Marathas.
 In reaction to this, the Peshwa requested support from the British, but was refused.
 Unable to see the rising power of the British, the Peshwa set a precedent by seeking their help to solve internal Maratha conflicts.
 Despite the lack of support, the Marathas managed to defeat the Nizam over a period of five years.

 During the period 1750–1761, British defeated the French East India Company in India, and by 1793 they were firmly established in Bengal in the east and Madras in the south.
 They were unable to expand to the west as the Marathas were dominant there, but they entered Surat on the west coast via the sea.

 The Marathas marched beyond the Indus as their empire grew.
 The responsibility for managing the sprawling Maratha empire in the north was entrusted to two Maratha leaders, Shinde and Holkar, as the Peshwa was busy in the south.
 The two leaders did not act in concert, and their policies were influenced by personal interests and financial demands.
 They alienated other Hindu rulers such as the Rajputs, the Jats, and the Rohillas, and they failed to diplomatically win over other Muslim leaders.
 A large blow to the Marathas came in their defeat on 14 January 1761 at Panipat against a combined Muslim force that gathered defeating Marathas led by the Afghan Ahmad Shah Abdali.
 An entire generation of Maratha leaders lay dead on the battlefield as a result of that conflict.
 However, between 1761 and 1773, the Marathas regained the lost ground in the north.